Ballygunner GAA: Revival

-In the years that followed their Munster triumph, players such as Stephen Frampton & Mick Mahoney had retired from senior hurling & all that was left of the original under 21 team was Billy O'Sullivan.
+In the years that followed their Munster triumph, players such as Stephen Frampton and Mick Mahoney had retired from senior hurling and all that was left of the original under 21 team was Billy O'Sullivan.
 However a new batch of young players, fresh off a minor county title, came into the fray.
-Players such as Shane O'Sullivan & Wayne Hutchinson, were to cement their places on the senior squad.
+Players such as Shane O'Sullivan and Wayne Hutchinson, were to cement their places on the senior squad.

 Ballygunner beat De La Salle to win the 2005 Waterford Hurling Championship.
-This was a very important victory for the club as defeat would have meant their fourth straight loss in the County Final, having lost the previously three finals to Mount Sion.
+This was an important victory for the club, as defeat would have meant their fourth straight loss in the County Final, having lost the previously three finals to Mount Sion.

 The club later beat Garryspillane 2-12 to 1-11 and Clarecastle 3-13 to 2-9, Paul Flynn scoring a tally of 4-7 in those matches.

-However Ballygunner later lost their sixth Munster Club Championship Final to Newtownshandrum of Cork despite a Man of the Match performance from Fergal Hartley.
+However Ballygunner later lost their sixth Munster Club Championship Final to Newtownshandrum of Cork despite a "man of the match" performance from Fergal Hartley.

-8 in a row

-Ballygunner claimed a fifth successive Waterford Senior Hurling Championship for the first time in their history on 7 October 2018 at Fraher Field with a scoreline of Ballygunner 2-18 Abbeyside 0-13 in front of a 4,275-strong crowd.

-Pauric Mahony gave a man of the match display scoring 13 points (0-8f) and assisted by goals from Goals from Brian O’Sullivan and Conor Power the Gunners secured the win.

-They have since gone on to win eight in a row by defeating Roanmore in the 2021 County final on 3 October.

-Present

-Today, Ballygunner is one of the biggest clubs in Waterford.
-It caters for hundreds of juveniles from under 6 to under 16 & hundreds of adult hurlers from minor level to senior.

 Ballygunner defeated Lismore after a replay to win the 2009 senior County Championship.
 They were narrowly defeated in the Munster final by Newtownshandrum for the second time in recent years.
 In 2011, they captured their 12th Senior County Title at the expense of Tallow.

+10 in a row

 Ballygunner defeated arch-rivals Mount Sion in the 2014 Waterford Senior Club Hurling Championship final on a scoreline of 2-16 to 0-9 points in Walsh Park.

+Ballygunner claimed a fifth successive Waterford Senior Hurling Championship for the first time in their history on 7 October 2018 at Fraher Field, with a scoreline of Ballygunner 2-18 to Abbeyside 0-13, in front of a 4,275-strong crowd.
+Pauric Mahony gave a man of the match display scoring 13 points (0-8f) and assisted by goals from Goals from Brian O’Sullivan and Conor Power the Gunners secured the win.

+Between 2014 and 2025, the club have won back-to-back Waterford Senior Hurling Championship titles.
+They won their 10th title in a row in 2023, when they defeated De La Salle by 2-26 to 0-21 in Walsh Park.

+As of the 21st century, Ballygunner is one of the biggest clubs in Waterford.
+It caters for hundreds of juveniles from under 6 to under 16 and hundreds of adult hurlers from minor level to senior.